 This course looks at 2000 years of the expansion of Christianity around the world.
-An in-depth look will be taken at the last four hundred years, beginning with groups like the Moravians in the 1600s and then contributions of people like William Carey, Hudson Taylor, Cameron Townsend, Donald McGavran and Ralph Winter.
+It will include an in-depth look at the last four hundred years, beginning with groups like the Moravians in the 1600s and then contributions of people like William Carey, Hudson Taylor, Cameron Townsend, Donald McGavran and Ralph Winter.

 I like Ralph Winter's easy-to-remember, over-simplified 400-year eras of missions history.
 Here's how he breaks down the history of world evangelism over the last 2000 years:

-Researcher David Barrett has also divided that same period into five eras of global outreach.
-Approaching it from a statistical point of view, his epochs of missions history are a little different from those of Ralph Winter:
+Researcher David Barrett has also divided that same period into five periods or eras of global outreach.
+Approaching it from a statistical point of view, his epochs of missions history are a little different from those of Ralph Winter (and a little harder to remember since the periods are not all the same length):

 from "Five Statistical Eras of Global Mission" by David Barrett, published in Missiology, January 1984